How to find a mastermind group

 What is a mastermind group?

-The definition of a mastermind group is straightforward: a group of peers who meet to give each other advice and support.
+A mastermind group is a group of peers who meet to give each other advice and support.
 It’s similar to mentoring, but has several important differences.
 First, it will have five or six members, instead of being a one-on-one meeting.
 In a mastermind group, you will both give and receive advice, while in a mentorship, you’ll typically be on the receiving end.

 Mastermind groups can also involve brainstorming, educational presentations and even discussing personal issues.
+Many people think of these groups as mastermind classes, but they are not a class.
+There is no single teacher with a prepared lesson.
 So what is a mastermind group really?
-It is a “meeting of the minds” in every sense – a place where you can speak the truth and expect it in return.
+It is a “meeting of the minds” – a place where you can speak the truth and expect it in return.

 Benefits of a mastermind group